Trusts

 Privacy Protection

-Trusts are kept private throughout their lifetime, whereas Will Trusts become public once a grant of probate has been issued.
+Trusts are kept private throughout their lifetime, whereas Will Trusts become public once a Grant of Probate has been issued.

 Protecting and providing for family